Synergy Battery Rewards VPP: can you actually earn money from your home battery?

 - Stay enrolled for a minimum of 2 years

-- Have a compatible, CEC-approved battery with remote management capability
+- Have a battery paired with an inverter approved for DER Storage on Synergy's Supported Solutions List (SSL), with remote management capability

 Which batteries are compatible?